 The traditional work posture in front of a computer is sitting, when adopting it, it is convenient to consider the following:

-- Elbow: Supported, attached to the body, maintaining an angle between 90º and 100º.
+- Elbow: Supported, maintaining an angle between 90º and 100º.

 - Wrist: Relaxed, aligned with respect to the forearm (avoid lateral deviations)

 - Back (lumbar region): Maintain its natural curvature

 - Hip: Maintain an angle of 90º to 100º, with the thighs parallel to the ground

 - Knee: At an angle greater than 90º.

 - Feet: Fully supported on the floor or on a footrest.

 From the point of view of the work task, the conditions for working seated must ensure that the professional works without discomfort with the least fatigue and the greatest comfort.
 The incorrect dimensions of the work area can overload the muscles of the neck, shoulders and back and result in intense pain.